SAP-samples/event-driven-integrations-codejam/exercises/08-cloudevents-sdk/README.md

 > Note: If you see an error message, make sure that you have set the environment variables correctly in the `.env` file.
 Also, a solution for this exercise is available in the `.sap/code/08-cloudevents-sdk` folder.

+💡 You can subscribe to the `codejam/edi/ce/[your-sap-community-id]/nodejs` topic, via the `CodePen Try Me!` page, to see the CloudEvent message being published.

 ## Summary

 In this exercise, we learned how to create a CloudEvent message programmatically using the CloudEvents SDK for Node.js.
-We created a CloudEvent message for the Ticket Website example that we've seen previously.
+We didn't only create a CloudEvent message for the Ticket Website example that we've seen previously but we also published it to a topic in an event broker service.

 ## Further Study